-Imagine purchasing a book, You open it only to find that the pages were out of order.
-The text was difficult to read, and the story rambled on in no particular direction.
-That’s exactly the same as a badly composed image.
+Imagine when you buy a story book, you open it only to realize that the pages were out of order.
+The text was hard to read, and the story rambled on with no sense.
+That’s exactly the same as a badly composed photograph.

-In fact, I go so far as to say that composition is one of the most important things that you could learn as a CG artist.
-Yet, surprisingly, almost, nobody is talking about it.
-If you go online, you’ll find 101 tutorials on how to model the car, but almost none on how to actually present that car, which is why I’m making this video.
+In fact, composition is one of the most important things that you could learn as a CG artist.
+A lot of people is talking about, but almost none explains it clearly, which is why I’m writing this post.

 A CG Artists Guide To Understanding Composition

-By the end of this video, you have learned how to correctly position the elements of your scene to make an image that’s visually attractive and wows your audience.
+By the end of this post, you will have learned how to correctly position the elements of your scene to make an image that’s visually attractive and wows your audience.

 Composition can best be broken down into three stages, which will address throughout this post.